-- Continue to prioritize care for essential workers and may also serve all families who return to work in phased reopening. - Adhere to ELD-OHA COVID-19 Safety Requirements and comply with See OHA-ELD COVID-19 Safety Requirements and ELD Temporary Changes to Child Care Rules in Response to COVID-19 State of Emergency at all times. - Maintain approved OHA-ELD cleaning protocols for surfaces, linens, electronics, toys to prevent the spread of COVID-19. - Provide on-going training to staff on cleaning protocols and COVID-19 safety requirements. - Permit staff to wear cloth, paper or disposable face coverings if they choose.
+• Continue to prioritize care for essential workers and may also serve all families who return to work in phased reopening.

+- Adhere to ELD-OHA COVID-19 Safety Requirements and comply with See OHA-ELD COVID-19 Safety Requirements and ELD Temporary Changes to Child Care Rules in Response to COVID-19 State of Emergency at all times. - Maintain approved OHA-ELD cleaning protocols for surfaces, linens, electronics, toys to prevent the spread of COVID-19. - Provide on-going training to staff on cleaning protocols and COVID-19 safety requirements.
-- Require face covering use for floater staff and staff conducting daily health checks of the children.

-- Keep daily logs for each stable group that conform to the following requirements to support contact tracing of cases if necessary:

-- Child name

-- Drop/off pick up time

-- Adult completing both drop/off pick up

-- All staff that interact with stable group of children (including floater staff)

-- Hours child was in care
+- Governor Brown instituted a requirement for all people in Multnomah, Washington, Hood River, Marion, Polk, and Lincoln counties to wear face coverings while in indoor public spaces, such as grocery stores and other businesses.
+This mandate is effective June 24, 2020. - Require face covering use for floater staff and staff conducting daily health checks of the children. - Keep daily logs for each stable group that conform to the following requirements to support contact tracing of cases if necessary: - Child name - Drop/off pick up time - Adult completing both drop/off pick up - All staff that interact with stable group of children (including floater staff) - Hours child was in care